Skip to main content

 Strategic implications

-Cynefin plus Wardley Mapping reframes AI leadership as a dynamic practice: sense where a component sits, decide which domain playbook applies, and evolve doctrine as the system learns.
-Leaders who embrace both models build organisations that can scale clear-domain automation without losing the ability to explore complex terrain or respond to chaos.
+Using Cynefin with Wardley Mapping reframes AI leadership as a dynamic practice.
+It's about sensing where a component sits, deciding which domain playbook to apply, and evolving doctrine as the system learns.
+Leaders who embrace both models can build organisations that scale automation in the clear domain, while still being able to explore the complex domain and respond to chaos.
 The result is an adaptive command structure that keeps human judgement ahead of machine speed.
+This sense-making posture should be paired with continuous map governance to ensure that data reflects reality, and with OODA-driven leadership cycles to translate orientation into decisive action.